andersonvaf/gmd/doc/quick_start.rst

 Installation of the package
 ###########################

-The package can be installed via `pip`, `conda` or directly from the repository.
+The package can be installed via `pip` or directly from the repository.

 Install using pip